- Depending on the flavor, dogs can eat ice cream, but they probably shouldn’t.

 - For nuts and nut flavors: Avoid macadamia nuts and any chocolate-covered nuts (even peanuts will be toxic if covered in chocolate).

 - Avoid sugar-free varieties.
 Most artificial sweeteners can cause diarrhea, but those with xylitol are on the big no-no list – xylitol is extremely poisonous to pups.
 Maintain dog insurance on your pets, so you’ll be able to get treatment for any kind of accidental toxic ingestion.

 It’s best to skip the ice cream, especially pooches who may be obese, or diagnosed with diabetes, dairy intolerances and allergies.
 For lighter varieties including sorbet and sherbet, check the ingredients and make sure there aren’t toxic components including xylitol or raisins.
 Same goes for gelato, and keep an eye out for those rich, creamy chocolate flavors.

-The bottom line?
 Try frozen yogurt: take plain, unsweetened yogurt, and freeze it in an ice cube tray, then simply pop out when it’s frozen.
 Note that although yogurt is healthier and lower in lactose, even still, not all pups can tolerate it, so for those dogs, freeze a sliced banana and dole out as you see fit.